Kirill888/notes/_posts/2019-01-05-wireguard-via-websocket.md

 (`wstunnel` only has one hard-coded certificate).

-## Configure wg-quick to use Tunnel
+## Configure wg-quick to use UDP Tunnel

 Copy `wg0.conf` into `wg1.conf` and make this change